3.3 Vehicle Operations

 • Rope: More flexible, but required good knots.

-• Any knot reduces the breaking strength, but each know effects the rope differently.
+• Any knot reduces the breaking strength, but each knot effects the rope differently.

 • Sewn slings (aka "runners"): Available at rock climbing stores, REI, or online.
 Made from materials like Nylon, Spectra, or Dyneema — all plenty strong for this use.